UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use case
 ^^^^^^^^

-In MODS, an attribute can be used on typeOfResource to indicate that the record refers to an entire collection rather than an individual resource.
+In MODS, an attribute can be used on :code:`typeOfResource` to indicate that the record refers to an entire collection rather than an individual resource.
 This is useful because it makes it possible to distinguish between object and collection records in the catalog so that patrons understand more quickly how much content is associated with the record.
-The Islandora Metadata Interest Group has come up with the solution of using the dcterms resource type of "Collection."
+The Islandora Metadata Interest Group has come up with the solution of using the `dcterms` resource type of "Collection."
 In this situation we will need multiple triples to preserve the information currently present - one for indicating the record is for a collection and one (or more) for indicating prevalent resource type(s) in the collection.
-In MODS typeOfResource is a repeatable field.
-Note that we will need to make sure that we do not repeat the collection resource type in cases where there are multiple typeOfResource[@collection="yes"] instances.
+In MODS :code:`typeOfResource` is a repeatable field.
+Note that we will need to make sure that we do not repeat the :code:`collection` resource type in cases where there are multiple :code:`typeOfResource[@collection="yes"]` instances.

 +----------------------------+---------------+--------------------------------------------------+--------------------+
 | collection="yes"           | dcterms:type  | <http://id.loc.gov/vocabulary/resourceTypes/col> | Collection         |